dideldumthecat/lala-website/README.md

 ## Getting Started

-Before you begin, make sure to grab the font files required for this project.

 ### Fonts

 The **Cathedral Open** font files must be obtained separately due to licensing restrictions.
 Once acquired, place them in the `src/fonts` folder.